Elisheva Baumgarten: Research

 Baumgarten has written and edited several books, most notably Biblical Women and Jewish Daily Life in the Middle Ages (2022), Practicing Piety: Religious Observance and Daily Life in the Medieval Jewish Communities of Northern Europe (2016) and Mothers and Children: Jewish Family Life in Medieval Europe (2007).
 Her project, Beyond the Elite: Jewish Daily Life in Medieval Europe, was funded by the European Research Council (2016–2022).
 It explores what daily life was like for the Jews of northern France and Germany (Ashkenaz) from 1100 to 1350.

 Baumgarten has received awards and fellowships from the Katz Center for Advanced Judaic Studies at the University of Pennsylvania, the Institute for Advanced Study in Princeton and the Institute for Advanced Studies in Jerusalem.
 She was the recipient of the 2016 Michael Bruno Memorial Award for outstanding Israeli researchers.
-She has received research grants from the Israel Science Foundation, the Israel Academy of Sciences and Humanities, and the German-Israel Foundation.
+She has received research grants from the Israel Science Foundation, the Israel Academy of Sciences and Humanities, the European Research Council, and the German-Israel Foundation.